lugrao/html2epub2kindle/README.md

-# Plaintext Article
+# Epub Article

-A simple python script I use for converting articles to plain text and sending them to my kindle.
+A python script for converting html articles to epub and sending them to your kindle.

-It relies on [txtify.it](https://txtify.it) for the text conversion.

 ## Setup